lammps/lammps/doc/src/pair_agni.rst

 potentials directory) are parameterized for metal :doc:`units <units>`.
-You can use the AGNI potential with any LAMMPS units, but you would need to create your own AGNI potential file with coefficients listed in the appropriate units if your simulation doesn't use "metal" units.
+You can use the AGNI potential with any LAMMPS units, but you would need to create your own AGNI potential file with coefficients listed in the appropriate units if your simulation does not use "metal" units.

 Related commands
 """"""""""""""""